Skip to content

 Foresee the Outcomes

 Let the tantrum be a starting point.
-Then encourage kids to model three possible scenarios.
-For example, my friends will be angry with me for being rude to them.
-Or, I`ll tell them that I`m feeling angry at the moment and will try to control myself.
+Then, encourage kids to model three possible scenarios.
+For example, my friends will be angry with me for being rude.
+Or, I`ll tell them that I`m feeling angry and will try to control myself.

 What Do I Need?